juanpc2018/GW-Instek-GDS-3K/README.md

 PCIe video card with VGA or [DVI-A](https://en.wikipedia.org/wiki/Digital_Visual_Interface#Connector) output, </br>
 driver needs to be forced/tweaked to output compatible NTSC / PAL signals </br>
 for "Viewing PC on a TV" </br>
-PC/Linux Game Emulators to TVs with YPbPr input "Retro Gaming" </br>
+PC/Linux Game Emulators to TVs/Recorders with YPbPr input "Retro Gaming" </br>

 The Good, the Bad & the Ugly: </br>
 Kramer VP-728 does Not have enough DSP to do Digital PIP </br>